 Plugfests events allow participants to collectively test their implementations in a neutral setting according to an agreed test plan.
 These test plans are commonly comprised of interoperability tests based on functional aspects of a given standard.

 Interoperability plugfests generally last one week.
 Excluding time required for setup and teardown, participants can expect to get a full twelve hours of testing out of every day of the event, from 8am to 8pm.
 Gourmet lunch is provided to all participants, catered by UNH Hospitality Services.

 Broadband Forum plugfests are based on test plans developed in cooperation with the Broadband Forum, and the UNH-IOL collects results for each plugfest and provides anonymous statistics to the Broadband Forum.

 Hot staging events help prepare participants for a specific trade show or interoperability demonstration.
 Generally, the hosting organization sets a standard that must be met during the hot stage prior to participation in the trade show or demo.
-The DSL Consortium has hosted hot stages for Broadband World Forum and and many other demonstrations.
+The DSL Testing Service has hosted hot stages for Broadband World Forum and and many other demonstrations.